 Tomás Eugenio was the “terror” of my broccoli plants.
 He loved to pick them and eat the florets as if they were candy.
-The most amazing side effect of having a kitchen garden is having the kids helping mom to harvest the veggies.
+The most amazing side effect of having a kitchen garden is having the kids help mom to harvest the veggies.

-This recipe has tons of broccoli, julienne carrots, and frozen sweet peas, all combined with al dente penne pasta.
-Then, all are dressed with a mixture of crème fraîche, anchovies, and Parmesan cheese.
-I inherited this one-pot pasta primavera recipe from my mom.
+This pasta recipe has tons of broccoli, julienne carrots, and frozen sweet peas, all combined with al dente penne pasta.
+Then, all are dressed with crème fraîche, anchovies, and Parmesan cheese.

-But I also love the fact that this is a one-pot meal (before one-pot cooking would be trendy) that you can make in less than 15 minutes!
+But I also love that this is a one-pot meal (before one-pot cooking would be trendy) that you can make in less than 15 minutes!
 B I N G O!

 How to make one-pot pasta primavera with anchovies crème

-The only secret is that as the pasta is al dente, broccoli and carrots must be al dente too.
-I don’t use any salt (but the one in the water to cook the pasta) because the anchovies and the cheese are salty enough.
+The only secret is that as the pasta is al dente, broccoli, and carrots must be al dente too.
+I don’t use salt (but the one in the water to cook the pasta) because the anchovies and the cheese are salty enough.